 While you won’t see nearly as many stingrays at other California beaches as at Seal Beach, exercise caution at all sandy-bottomed shallows off Southern California beaches.
 The rays tend to come into the shallows and burrow in the sand especially when the surf is flat or small.
 When the waves are big, there’s less danger of an encounter.
 Beaches with abnormally high numbers of stings include Seal Beach, Bolsa Chica and Huntington Beach in Orange County, and San Diego County’s La Jolla Shores and Torrey Pines.
 One unseasonably warm October weekend at Huntington Beach lured 20,000 people to the beach and droves of rays to its shallows, resulting in more than four hundred stings in just two days.

 Leading causes for the increased stings on the Orange Coast, as reported by Environment News Service include: habitat displacement due to development of estuaries and bays; more people moving to Orange County, which in turn brings more people to the beaches; and in the case of Seal Beach, power plants heating water from the San Gabriel River that pours into the ocean.

 The best way to avoid getting stung, although there's no guarantee, is to do the stingray shuffle, as Snow advises in his song.
-Lifeguards continually advise beachgoers to do this when stingrays are about.
-Shuffling your feet without picking them up prevents you from haplessly stepping on a ray and warns the ray, which usually will dart off.
-Stingrays burrow from sand’s edge to the surf break, so wherever your feet can touch bottom, shuffle or keep them raised up, if possible.
+Shuffling your feet without picking them up prevents you from haplessly stepping on a ray and warns the ray that something is in the water (stingrays aren't typically that aggressive, so most will swim away).
 Stingrays may visit the shallows more frequently in June and July to mate and in October to give birth.
 At Seal Beach, look for signs directing surfers to areas with fewer stingrays.